ReFACT: A Benchmark for Scientific Confabulation Detection with Positional Error Annotations: Related Work

-A range of prior work has sought to define and taxonomize errors produced by Large Language Models (LLMs), but terms such as \textit{hallucination}, \textit{factuality} and \textit{faithfulness} are often used inconsistently~\citep{ji2023survey}. \textit{Factuality} typically refers to agreement with external or real-world facts, while \textit{Hallucination}, adapted from psychology, describes model outputs that introduce information not grounded in reality or that contradict the input.
-In contraset, \textit{Faithfulness} is defined as strict consistency with the source input: a model is unfaithful if it generates content not directly supported by the input, regardless of factual correctness~\citep{maynez2020faithfulness, augenstein2023factualitychallengeseralarge}.
+A range of prior work has attempted to define and categorize errors produced by LLMs, but terms such as \emph{hallucination}, \emph{factuality}, and \emph{faithfulness} are often used inconsistently~\citep{ji2023survey}. \emph{Factuality} typically refers to agreement with external or real-world facts, while \emph{hallucination}, adapted from psychology, describes model outputs that introduce information not grounded in reality.
+This phenomenon extends beyond simple textual errors~\citep{ji2023survey}, manifesting in multimodal inconsistencies~\citep{wang2025image} or failures in uncertainty calibration~\citep{cohen2024idk}.
+Conversely, \emph{faithfulness} denotes strict consistency with the source input, independent of real-world factual correctness~\citep{maynez2020faithfulness, augenstein2023factualitychallengeseralarge}.

-Recently, \textit{confabulations}, have gained traction describing an error subset of fluent, coherent and contextually plausible content that nontheless contains subtle factual inaccuracies~\citep{sui-etal-2024-confabulation}.
-For example, a model might claim, "Mitochondria produce glucose through cellular respiration.", which sounds plausible to non-experts but is biologically inaccurate.
-Notably, most prior work on confabulation has focused on general patterns, with limited attention to domain-specific epistemic failures in scientific context.
+Recently, the term \emph{confabulation} has gained traction to describe a distinct error category characterized by fluent, coherent, and contextually plausible content that nevertheless contains subtle factual inaccuracies~\citep{sui-etal-2024-confabulation}.
+For instance, a model might claim, ``\textit{mitochondria produce glucose through cellular respiration}''---a statement plausible to non-experts but is biologically inaccurate.
+While prior work has explored confabulation in general domains, domain-specific epistemic failures remain largely overlooked.
 To address this gap, we introduce a benchmark specifically designed for fine-grained evaluation of scientific confabulation.